 South of the Thracians, the Armenians and Thracians who had moved here from the left bank of the Dnieper under pressure of the Iranians were supposed to reside in the northern Black Sea coast.
 Over time, most of them turned out to be in Asia Minor, but their part could remain in place, becoming the creators of the Sabatinovka culture, which, under the influence of the Thracians arriving from the north, was replaced by the Belozero culture (XII — X century BC).
 Migration of Armenians and Phrygians to Asia Minor from the Northern Black Sea Region is confirmed by the findings of the experts:

 The study of the material culture of Mycenaean Greece and Sabatinovka culture (XV-XIII cc.
-BC), from which Bilozersk culture was developed, indicates the presence of fairly close ties between the population of the Northern Black Sea Sore and Eastern Middle Mediterranean at that time [CHERNIAKOV I.N.
+BC), from which Bilozersk culture was developed, indicates the presence of fairly close ties between the population of the Northern Black Sea Shore and Eastern Middle Mediterranean at that time [CHERNIAKOV I.N.
 2010: 118].

 At left: The spread of sites of Sosnitsa culture